 In order to break the conditions of the lease, the owner devises a plan to tank the ticket sales of the team by recruiting some of the worst players she can find.
 This includes an injury-prone catcher and a visually impaired pitcher (played by Charlie Sheen).
 Much to her dismay, she actually incites an underdog team spirit, which sparks the unlikely team of misfits to go above and beyond their ability.

-You can stream The Rookie today via Disney+ or History Vault.
+You can stream The Rookie today via Disney+.

 For a bit more of a throwback, The Bad News Bears is a fantastic baseball movie released in 1976.
 It follows the classic formula of a disgruntled former player coaching a little league team composed of a bunch of outcasts.
 The grizzled coach enlists the help of a talented pitcher to help inspire the team to victory.
 While the coach is a hard-drinking, lazy slob on the verge of bankruptcy, his love of the game still shines through in the end to save both the team and himself.

-The Bad News Bears is available to stream on HBO Max.
+The Bad News Bears is available to stream on Hulu.

 Whether you cannot get enough of baseball, or you’re a newbie to the sport, you’ll find something to love in each of these films.
 They all have a true feel-good spirit in which sports are both inspiring tales of hard work and a way to connect with others, making them some of the best baseball movies of all time.